-The below example assumes an annual open enrollment period spanning beginning onfrom November 1st - December 31st.
+The below example assumes an annual open enrollment period beginning on November 1st .
 Annual open enrollment period timeframes are subject to change each year.

 Example: Consider an enrollment selection made and payment received on November 20th during an annual open enrollment period.
 The earliest effective date of coverage would be January 1st of the upcoming coverage year, however a customer could select a coverage start date of February 1st or March 1st if desired.